cadencewillse/cadencewillse.github.io/teaching.md

 My academic training and professional experience allows me to teach exciting introductory and advanced courses in American politics and public policy.
-I am passionate about student engagement with the community and improving diversity and inclusion in higher education, and have published on the topic.
+I am passionate about student engagement with the community and improving diversity and inclusion in higher education.
 In addition, prior to graduate school I worked for a non-profit organization that prepared first-generation students for success in college.
 As an instructor, I continue to work with students to ensure they have the tools they need to be successful in college and in the workplace.

 Teaching Experience